Most interesting landmarks of Palmyra Atoll

-The islands contains one of the largest remaining stands of Pisonia beach forest in the Pacific.
+The islands contain one of the largest remaining stands of Pisonia beach forest in the Pacific.
 Palmyra Atoll is an important breeding site for several species of birds, such as the rare Bristle-thighed Curlews (Numenius tahitensis).
 Six species of terrestrial crabs are bossing in the islands.

-Especially beautiful and rich is the life under the water.
+Especially beautiful and rich is life under the water.
 Here have been found 175 species of coral.
 The lagoon is infested with aggressive sharks.

-The island has served as a military base in the middle of the 20th century, but the protection of its unique natural values started already in the beginning of the 20th century.
+The island has served as a military base in the middle of the 20th century, but the protection of its unique natural values started already at the beginning of the 20th century.
 Now it is National Wildlife Refuge.